pyprojectx/pyprojectx/docs/docs/index.md

     ```powershell
     git clone https://github.com/pyprojectx/px-demo.git
     cd px-demo
-    .\pw build
+    pw build
     ```
 ![Clone and Build](assets/build.png)

 ## Installation
-One of the key features is that there is no need to install anything explicitly (except a Python 3.7+ interpreter).
+One of the key features is that there is no need to install anything explicitly (except a Python 3.8+ interpreter).

 `cd` into your project directory and download the [wrapper scripts](https://github.com/pyprojectx/pyprojectx/releases/latest/download/wrappers.zip):